 A lot of violence against lesbians is by family members.
 Families often do not accept their LGBTQI+ children.
 They say that their LGBTQI+ child is sick.
 They beat and kick them, they lock them up, they ignore them and cut them off from support.
 LGBTQI+ children live under a lot of pressure.
 So many LGBTQI+ young people do not feel safe or secure in their family homes.
 This forces many to run away which leaves them vulnerable to problems like homelessness, sex work and human trafficking.
-Interview with LGBTQI+ activist.
+LGBTQI+ activist.

 Homophobia drives all forms of violence and protects perpetrators.
-Lesbian and bisexual women and transgender men respondents to a 2017 Rede Feto study said that they had not heard the word "homophobia", but when it was explained, they all said that they had experienced it in their homes and communities, and 86% felt that it existed in Timorese society.
-Through interviews, it was found that women, including trans-women, are vulnerable to violence in the home, by family members, as well as violence at school and workplace discrimination.
+Lesbian and bisexual women and transgender men respondents to a 2017 Rede Feto study said that they had not heard the word "homophobia", but when it was explained, they all said that they had experienced it in their homes and communities, and 86% felt that it existed in Timorese society.16 Through interviews, it was found that women, including trans-women and trans-men, are vulnerable to violence in the home by family members, as well as violence at school and workplace discrimination as well as threats in public places.

-17. A Research Report on the Lives of Lesbian and Bisexual Women and Transgender Men in Timor-Leste, Rede Feto.
+^{16.} A Research Report on the Lives of Lesbian and Bisexual Women and Transgender Men in Timor-Leste, Rede Feto.
 2017.